Hey guys, in this post we’ll go through an in-depth guide into how to train for a marathon in 6 months.

 We offer a FREE 5-day Marathon Training Bootcamp.

-If you want to get our most in-depth, complete guide to your marathon training then check out my Marathon Training Masterclass.
+If you want the most in-depth, complete guide to marathon training, check out my Marathon Training Masterclass.

-It includes 6hrs+ of exclusive video tutorials and downloadable guides, including modules on:
+It includes 6hrs+ of exclusive video tutorials and downloadable guides for new runners, including modules on:

-- Defining your marathon goals and customising your training plan around them
+- Defining your marathon goals and customizing your training plan around them

 - Researching your marathon